 It’s a legal showdown between the Grand Poobah of corporate do-goodery and a small-town-saving yogurt company.
-Simple trademark rights are at the center of Dov Seidman v.
-Chobani, but one of the suit’s central legal questions – involving Twitter marketing — is teasingly complex.
+Simple trademark rights anchor Dov Seidman v.
+Chobani; but the suit did spawn a teasingly complex Twitter marketing question.

 Who’s Who: Dov Seidman and Chobani Yogurt